 Almost every preschool website contains its own version of tracing worksheets.
-Almost every dollar store and superstore has for sale a "letter workbook."
-And because of this, many have the idea that this is the method kids should use to learn to write their letters and numbers.
-But, if you have ever tried this approach, you know it can be frustrating for everyone involved.
+Almost every dollar store and superstore has a "letter workbook" for sale.
+And because of this, many have the idea that this is the method children should use to learn to write letters and numbers.
+But if you have ever tried this approach, you know it can be frustrating for everyone involved.

 The ABCJLM Handwriting Process involves five steps.
 Each of these steps are developed in the ABCJLM Curriculum.

 1. Holding the Pencil Correctly - 2 Year Curriculum

 2. Pre-Writing Worksheets - 2 & 3 Year Curriculum

 3. 3" Tactile and Written Letters and Numbers - 3 & 4 Year Curriculum

 4. ABCJLM Letter and Number Progression Worksheet s - 4 Year Curriculum

 5. ABCJLM Tracing Worksheets - 5 Year Curriculum

 Learn more about each step by scrolling this page.

 There are several stages of pencil grip before the child gets to the three-finger grasp that we all think of.
 Time and growth in the child's fine and gross motor coordination will automatically progress the child through these stages.
 The ABCJesusLovesMe Curriculum walks the child and adult through the process at an age-appropriate manner.
 Half way through the, activities are provided to help the child hold a pencil correctly.